 What Does the 9-Box Chart Tell Us?

-The 9-Box chart recommends the next step to take, based on the job posting’s conversion rate.
+The 9-Box model recommends the next step to take, based on the job posting’s conversion rate.
 Looking at job posting views per day on the x-axis and the job posting's conversion rate on the y-axis, the job will fall into one of the boxes in the chart.

 “Conversion” is the percentage of views of a job posting that become applicants.
 For example, if 100 people see the job posting and 2 people apply, you have a 2% conversion rate on that job posting.